-- · Click an element to take it to Program. - · Click the Take button to take the element to Program. - Click the CUE button (enable this in Settings) to send the element to Program in the first frame in the renderer ready to be played out. - Click the CONTINUE button (enable this in Settings) to continue the graphics or video on the external preview engine.
-Only available if external preview is used. - Drag an element to Armed or Program in another channel to make a copy there (this does not affect or take the original armed element). - Take All: Send all armed elements, for all channels, to Program. - Cue All: Send all armed elements, for all channels, to Program in the first frame in the renderer ready to be played out. - See the Looping status of the video.
+- · Click an element to take it to Program. - · Click the TAKE button to take the element to Program. - · Click the CUE button (enable this in Settings) to send the element to Program in the first frame in the renderer ready to be played out. - · Click the CONTINUE button (enable this in Settings) to continue the graphics or video on the external preview engine.
+Only available if external preview is used. - · Click the TRANS button (enable this in Settings) to swap the content in the Armed column and the Program column. - · Drag an element to Armed or Program in another channel to make a copy there (this does not affect or take the original armed element). - · Take All: Send all armed elements, for all channels, to Program. - · Cue All: Send all armed elements, for all channels, to Program in the first frame in the renderer ready to be played out. - · Trans All: Swap all elements in the armed column with the elements in the Program column. - · See the Looping status of the video.